EASIEST Crochet Hooded balaclava Cowl Pattern: The Coodie

 This crochet hooded cowl is exceptionally cosy and warm, featuring a textured ribbed neck and a snug hood.

-Key Features of the Hooded Cowl
+Key Features of the crochet hooded balaclava cowl pattern

 • Yarn: 600g of double-knit yarn (I used King Cole Double Knit, 2 STRANDS held double).